agentsquash/a2-nea/docs/design.md

 #### Stations Data
 This table stores data that needs to be held long term by the program, and uses the data provided by the UK Government's National Public Transport Access Node (NaPTAN).

 Due to the large amount of stations in the UK, only essential information is stored by the Stations Data database.
 Passenger facing information, including station operator and available facilities, is fetched directly from the National Rail Knowledgebase.
-This results in the following table structure:
+This results initial table structure.
 ```
 CREATE TABLE IF NOT EXISTS stationdata (
-	tiplocCode VARCHAR(7) PRIMARY KEY UNIQUE,
+	tiplocCode VARCHAR(7) UNIQUE,
 	crsCode VARCHAR(3),
 	stationName VARCHAR(64),
 	connTime INT